 The SYNTRX has basic MIDI implementation - you can select a MIDI channel on which SYNTRX receives MIDI note, note on (gate), pitch wheel, modulation wheel (assigned to the VCF cutoff) messages, as well as two configurable CC messages and note velocity message that is assigned to the VCF cutoff.
 The SYNTRX receives only one MIDI note at time, and it's higher note priority.
-If no external CV is patched in the relevant inputs, MIDI note messages control pitch of the VCOs, if the external CV is used, MIDI notes are added to the external analogue CV, so you can use the MIDI keyboard or sequencer to transpose the pitch of the VCOs.
+If no external CV is patched in the relevant inputs, MIDI note messages control pitch of the VCOs, if the external CV is used, MIDI notes are are disconnected from the relevant CV input.
 MIDI CC messages are added to the joystick X and Y control voltage correspondingly, so you can address them via same patch matrix connection points as the joystick.
 MIDI CONFIGURATION.